 The event has been organized by Green Cross in partnership with Sopra Steria, and with the support of ARIS Bioenergies, GLISPA, IOWater, the Monaco Chamber for Renewable Energies and the Environment and OREE.

-The 8 proposals will be registered to UN instances, shared with CoP 25 delegations, organisations and observers, and reviewed in the context of EarthX 2020 (April, Dallas), IUCN World Congress (June, Marseilles), Biodiversity CoP 15 (September, Beijing) and CoP 26 (December, Glasgow).
+The 8 proposals are UN registrered (as a SDG voluntary commitment under reference #39046), , shared with CoP 25 delegations, organisations and observers, and reviewed in the context of EarthX 2020 (April, Dallas), IUCN World Congress (June, Marseilles), Biodiversity CoP 15 (September, Beijing) and CoP 26 (December, Glasgow).
 Green Cross will also actively work them out in all our project, activities, the platform and network we are involved in.
 Green Cross will also encourage all their partners and the network they are involved in to adopt and report on these proposals.